 Women who are pregnant should speak with their doctor about recommended use.
 It’s typically thought that pregnant woman shouldn’t eat more than 1 gram of ginger per day.

 Speak with your doctor if you’re taking any blood-thinning medications.
 Ginger can also have blood-thinning effects, which can increase your risk of excessive bleeding.

 You should also consult your doctor if you’re taking any blood pressure medications.
 Ginger can lower your blood pressure, which can cause irregular heartbeats.

-Though more research is needed, preliminary studies have suggested that ginger can help lower cholesterol and improve cardiovascular health.
+Though more research is needed, preliminary studies have suggested that and improve cardiovascular health.
 Ginger is also an efficient aid in preventing and reducing nausea.
 Most people can safely include it in their diets.